JitendraGirishPatil/Mall-Customer-Segmentation-Clustering/README.md

 ## My Approach
 Creating Customer clusters to identify the different types of customers using Unsupervised Machine Learning

-This is a clustering problem, So I utilising unsupervised machine learning algorithms such as KMeans Clustering, Hierarchical Clustering and DBSCAN Clustering.
-Additionally.
+This is a clustering problem, So I utilising unsupervised machine learning algorithms such as KMeans Clustering and Hierarchical Clustering.

 ## Technologies Used
 Pandas